ashusharma890/bootstrap-UI-sample/README.md

 # bootstrap-UI_trial

-This is an practice Assignment in which a simple responsive web page is created which showcases a business  websie of a bootstrap services provider!
+This is an practice Assignment in which a simple responsive web page is created that showcases a business  website of a bootstrap services provider!

 Images are attached for reference & download purpose as well.